Adventure Games for Kids Computer Game Hints Computer Game Cheats Computer Game Walkthroughs

 more of its puzzles through trial and error than by any exercise of intellect.
 The innovative premise and absorbing mood of this classic game are

 justly acclaimed, however, and despite the obvious datedness of the interface and graphics, Myst's gameworld still feels more immersive than

 most games on the market today.

-Full Myst Review Hints and Walkthrough Buy These Games
+Full Myst Review Hints Buy These Games (Amazon affiliate link)

 The third in the "Myst" series of puzzle-adventure games, Exile features an interesting storyline, good puzzles, and fantastic 3D graphics (still screenshots do

 not do them justice), but the plot has little to do with the player and the gameworld rarely evokes the same sense of wonder as the original.

 Full Exile Review Hints Buy The Myst Trilogy (Amazon affiliate link)

 I have to take my hat off to any game that can manage to make itself this scary without any blood or gore whatsoever.
 The